Aashaan403/git-scm.com/README.md

 >     /static/ \
 >     /tests/git-scm.spec.js
 > ```
 >
+> On Windows, unless you're doing all this in WSL, do not forget to run the commands mentioned earlier to edit the `url` front-matter attributes that contain question marks!
+>
 > The site can then be built quickly via these commands:
 >